danthe42/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-The first processing step of each images/image frames is always the correction the distortion caused by the camera.
+The first processing step of each images/image frames is always the correction of the distortion caused by the camera.
 This is achived by using the distortion coefficients calculated during calibration.
 To prove that the calibration was correct, the undistorted test images were calculated at the end of the previous calibration step (in src/calibration.py) and written to the 'output_images/undistorted*.jpg' files.

 To demonstrate this step, here's a test image before, and after distortion correction:
 ![alt text][image2]